Minister of Construction and Housing resigns days after he introduces new subsidized housing in Israel

 Resignation unlikely to affect housing policy

-Now that Litzman has resigned, the question arises of what will become of the new plan.
+Now that Litzman has resigned, the question arises of what will become of the new plan for affordable housing in Israel.
 For now, most estimate that no real change in housing policy is expected for a number of reasons: Firstly, the director-general of the Ministry of Housing Yair Pence, who formulated the new housing plan, remains in position.
 Secondly, Litzman’s resignation was made as a personal move on his part.
 He did not do so with the backing of the “Torah Judaism” party, which is still one of the coalition parties.
 This means that the housing and construction portfolio is reserved for the party, and whoever replaces Litzman’s will come from within the same party and continue to promote the interests of the Ultra-Orthodox.

 The contents of this article are designed to provide the reader with general information and not to serve as legal or other professional advice for a particular transaction.
 Readers are advised to obtain advice from qualified professionals prior to entering into any transaction.